bensadeh/tailspin/README.md

 `tailspin` is a command line tool for viewing (and `tail`-ing) log files.
 It highlights important keywords to make navigating log files easier.

+`tailspin` is fast and easy to customize.
+It uses `less` under the hood to provide scrollback, search and filtering.

 ## Installing